UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/course_administration/feedback.rst

 The other sources for feedback to you are:

 - Formative: Each lab requires you to upload some code to check your understanding.
 The online system will analyze your work, and give some feedback if the code doesn't work as expected.
-(These are the same as the formative assessments noted above.)
+(These are the same as the formative assessments noted previously.)

-- Formative: Each topic in the course notes has a short quiz at the end of it.
-Use these to test your knowledge, moving on to the next topic only once you've completed the quiz to your satisfaction.
+- Formative: Each week in the course notes has a short quiz at the end of it.
+Use these to test your knowledge, moving on to the next week only once you've completed the quiz to your satisfaction.

 - Formative: We have two in-person lecture sessions each week.
 In these we will go over key topics, as well as go over answers to the short quizzes, highlighting common issues.
 We will also perform code reviews for code submitted in the labs, giving suggestions for improving the code quality.